-Alyaman Amer is an Associate in Fish & Richardson’s Dallas* office.
+Alyaman Amer is an associate in the Dallas* office of Fish & Richardson P.C.
 Alyaman focuses his practice on a broad range of intellectual property matters, with a particular focus on patent prosecution.
 Alyaman also provides technological advice in support of validity and infringement, and conducts patentability analyses in electrical, mechanical and materials, computer-based technologies, and software areas.

 Alyaman has represented clients on a wide range of technical issues, including oil and gas drilling, seismic image processing, computer architecture, biological implants, mobile applications, robotics, autonomous vehicles, image analysis and compression, object-recognition algorithms, machine-learning algorithms (both supervised and unsupervised), nanotechnology, optics, light detection and ranging (LIDAR), resonators and waveguides, lasers, antennas, radar, electromagnetics, cameras, semiconductor design and fabrication, battery technology, and television broadcast technology.